exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDCounterVerilog/README.md

 - `always @ (clk)` means "whenever `clk` changes, do the following"
 - `always @ (posedge clk)` means "whenever `clk` changes from `0` to `1`, do the following".
 The code will be executed when there is a *positive edge* on `clk`, but not when `clk` changes from `1` to `0`.
 - `always` blocks are contained within a `begin` and `end`.
+- The body increments the count by one.
+When the value of the `count32` grows larger than what can be represented in 32 bits, it will wrap around back to zero.

 Finally, we need to send the last eight bits of `count32` to the output: